apache/spark/docs/structured-streaming-state-data-source.md

 ## Reading state key-values from the checkpoint

-State data source enables reading key-value pairs from the state in the checkpoint, via running a separate batch query.
+State data source enables reading key-value pairs from the state store in the checkpoint, via running a separate batch query.
 Users can leverage the functionality to cover two major use cases described below:

 * Construct a test checking both output and the state.
 It is non-trivial to deduce the key-value of the state from the output, and having visibility of the state would be a huge win on testing.